github/learn.github.com/components/gridism/README.md

 - Class names should be memorable and self-evident.
 - Gutters and basic content padding should be taken care of.
 - Clearing floats should be done automatically.
-- Wrapped grid sections should be independant of vertical page sections.
+- Wrapped grid sections should be independent of vertical page sections.
 - Frequently required utility classes should be provided.
 - Common patterns for Responsive Design™ should be built-in.